energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 		e-methanol , 119.9 , 101.9

 ..
 [12a]
-   Taken as equal to the import price of e-fuels from international market, computed by :cite:`H2coalition2020shipping`.
+   Taken as equal to the import cost of e-fuels from international market, computed by :cite:`H2coalition2020shipping`.

 ..
 [12b]
-   Estimated as 85% of the import price.
+   Estimated as 85% of the import cost.

 .. _sec:app1_end_uses: